Monument of Aemilius Paullus

 The Monument of Aemilius Paullus was erected in the Sanctuary of Apollo at Delphi shortly after 167 BCE in order to commemorate the Roman victory over King Perseus of Macedon at the Battle of Pydna.
-The incomplete pillar was intended as a base for a portrait of King Perseus.
-It was originally created to establish the Macedonian presence in Delphi, and to remind the Delphians of the tradition of friendship existing between them and the royal family.
-However, the monument was taken over by Aemilius Paullus to celebrate himself and Rome's victory noting that, "it was only proper that the conquered should give way to the victors."
+It incorporated an incomplete pillar originally intended as a base for a portrait of King Perseus, which would have established the Macedonian presence in Delphi and reminded the Delphians of the tradition of friendship between them and the royal family.
+Aemilius Paullus repurposed the king's monument to celebrate himself and Rome's victory, noting that "it was only proper that the conquered should give way to the victors."
 The Monument of Aemilius Paullus stood in front of the Temple of Apollo along with two other commemorative pillars to Eumenes II of Pergamon and Prusias II of Bithynia.
 However, this pillar dominates over the other two.
 The completed monument had a bronze equestrian statue that sat on top of a rectangular pillar over 9 meters high.
 Although the bronze statue that originally sat atop the pillar no longer remains, the cuttings in the plinth show that the horse would have been in a rearing position.
 An inscription at the base of the pillar survived, L(ucius) Aimilius L(uci) f(ilius) inperator de rege Perse / Macedonibusque cepet, which translated, reads, "Lucius Aemelius, son of Lucius, Imperator, took it from King Perseus and the Macedonians."

 Significance of the monument

-The creation of this monument signified Roman intervention which was already occurring at this time, but the monument physically indicated this with the permanence of it.It symbolized the fusion of Greek artistic tradition with Roman patronage and Roman-perspective storytelling.
-While Greek carvers had been hired to erect the monument, it lacked any Greek parallels, highlighting this shift.
-With much of trade and cultural exchange occurring in Delphi and the Temple of Apollo as a major spiritual hub, the location the monument was situated in simultaneously aided in promoting the notion of Roman superiority.
+The creation of this monument symbolized that the Romans, who had been intervening in Greek affairs for some time, were now a permanent presence in Greece.
+Roman patrons dictated its subject matter and style of presentation, which lacked parallels in prior Greek art despite the piece being made by Greek sculptors.
+The monument and its message of Roman superiority were guaranteed a large audience, since Delphi was a center of trade and cultural exchange and its Temple of Apollo was a major spiritual hub.

 Given the fact that the monument was carved out of one originally meant to honor the King Perseus of Macedon and transformed into a monument celebrating the Roman general and statesmen, Aemilius Paullus, a few ideas can be interpreted.
 Firstly, the Romans were effectively attempting to erase Greek history in this.
 This may have served to imply that it was unimportant, or at the very least, less important than Roman history.
 To do this would have also implied that the figures both versions of the monument intended to honor were of equal importance.
 Thus, equating a Roman general to a Greek king, and therefore the consequential notion that any Roman king to exist was far superior to a Greek king.